 Alpine Tree Watercolor Resist Art: Process

-Once they were completely dry, I had my 3-year-old daughter paint her’s first.
+Once they were completely dry, I invited my 3-year-old daughter paint her’s first.
 To my surprise, the glue did not resist!
 The glue soaked up the color so the alpine trees did not stay snowy white like I thought they would.
 See photos below.

 I decided to paint around the glue on mine to see what would happen.
 Most of it stayed white while some of the glue got colored when the watercolor pooled near it.
-(See photo at top of page)

-Update: After we completed the project we decided to do an experiment to find out what watercolor resist medium would work better for projects like this.
+After we completed the project we decided to do an experiment to find out what watercolor resist medium would work better for projects like this.
 See Art & Science: Experiment with Watercolor Resist to find out what we discovered!